lenincompres/DOM.js/README.md

 DOM.set({
   ul: {
     li: [
-      'First item',
+      "First item",
-      'Second item',
+      "Second item",
-      'A third one, for good meassure'
+      "A third one, for good meassure",
     ]
   }
 });